WowzaMediaSystems/gocoder-sdk-samples-android/README.md

 ## Development Requirements
 1. **GoCoder SDK for Android v1.0.0.141**

-    :point_right: _**PLEASE NOTE** :point_left: The GoCoder SDK binaries necessary to build the sample apps are not provided here.
+     _:warning: **PLEASE NOTE:** The GoCoder SDK binaries necessary to build the sample apps are not provided here.
 To request a free trial of the SDK, send a message to [sdkteam@wowza.com](mailto:sdkteam@wowza.com) and you will receive a trial license key along with a link to download the SDK binaries._

 2. Android SDK 4.4.2 or later.
 3. Android Studio 1.2.0 or later.